twiddlingbits/twr-wasm/docs/compiler-opts.md

 # Compiler, Linker and Memory
-This section describes the options to use tiny-wasm-runtime with clang and wasm-ld.  tiny-wasm-runtime uses clang directly, without a wrapper (unlike emscripten).
-This approach makes it clear what is happening.
+tiny-wasm-runtime uses clang directly, without a wrapper.
+This section describes the needed compile and link options.
+You can also take a look at the [examples](examples-overview.md).

-##clang with C
+## clang with C
 clang should include the following compile options to use tiny-wasm-runtime with C code.

 -isystem should point to the folder tiny-wasm-runtime/include